 Curtailing Surplus Food at Home

-Changing food consumption, shopping, planning, organizing and storing techniques can all foster progress in this area.
-Planning meals in advance to prevent surplus food, getting more creative about using up ingredients, properly storing food in the best type of storage container, freezing food for later consumption and questioning sell-by dates all help prevent food waste.
+Changing food consumption, shopping, planning, organizing, and storing techniques can all foster progress in this area.
+We can help prevent food waste by planning meals in advance to prevent surplus food, getting more creative about using up ingredients, properly storing food in the best type of storage container, freezing food for later consumption, and questioning sell-by dates.

-It is difficult for households to donate perishable food, which makes more-careful purchasing one of the best ways to avoid surplus food.
+It is difficult for households to donate perishable food; careful purchasing is one of the best ways to avoid surplus food.
 Although not an ideal solution, composting surplus food or feeding it to an animal is a step up from sending it to a landfill or incinerator.
-Some cities are offering compost bin rebate programs to combat food waste, which also helps by effectively recycling nutrients and reducing the transportation of food waste to landfills.
+Some cities offer compost pickup service to residents, which helps by effectively recycling food scraps and yard waste and reducing the amount of food waste in landfills.

 Editor’s note: Originally published on December 9, 2016, this article was updated in November 2019.